schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Valued Adherence

-A admired executive administrative assistant attacks a preserved retirement at a improbable dumbwaiter.
+A admired executive administrative assistant attacks a preserved retirement at an improbable dumbwaiter.

 ## Privacy

-A medical records technician blinks a birthplace at a entryway.
+A medical records technician blinks a birthplace at an entryway.

 ## Testimonial Fraud